rmcanany/HousekeeperExternalPrograms/Readme.md

 ## Other repos and sources for macros

 Sample programs may be the easiest way to get started automating Solid Edge yourself.
-Here are some places to try:
+Here are a few sites to check out:

 Jason Newell [**SolidEdgeCommunity**](https://github.com/SolidEdgeCommunity)